Mixtape-Sessions/Demand-Estimation/Exercises/Exercise-2/README.md

 ]
 ```

 When you solve the problem, there are two more parameters, so it will take a bit longer.
 As the optimizer nears convergence, we should again see "marching down the gradient" and, since we're still just identified, an objective approaching zero.
 At the optimum, verify that the gradient norm is again near zero and that the Hessian's eigenvalues are all positive.
 Usually, we would again draw multiple starting values to be sure everything's working fine, but from here on out, to save time we'll just use one set of starting values.
+Your `sigma` estimate should be around `6.02`.

 Note that your new random coefficient on price is $\alpha_{it} = \alpha + \sigma_p \nu_{1it} + \pi_p y_{it}$ where $\nu_{1it}$ is `nodes0` in your `agent_data` and $y_{it}$ is `log_income`.
 Compute the average log income $\bar{y}$ in your demographic data to verify that your estimate of the *average* price coefficient $\alpha + \sigma_p \times 0 + \pi \times \bar{y}$ is close to your old $\hat{\alpha}$.
 Using this average price sensitivity, interpret the two new parameters.
 Does price sensitivity vary a lot or a little with income?
 Compare to heterogeneity induced by income, is there a lot or a little unobserved heterogeneity in price sensitivity?